GWphua/aws-notes/README.md

   - Single-digit millisecond latency to microseconds latency
 - Secure, highly scalable and highly available
 - Difference with ElastiCache:
-  - DAX is only used for and is integrated with DynamoDB
+  - DAX is only used for and is integrated really well with DynamoDB
   - ElastiCache can be used for other databases

 #### DynamoDB - Global Tables